An upbeat pop/rock musical comedy performed by 8-15 adults with optional children.

 How does this story touch you personally?

 Overcoming depression through finding new family, wonder at nature and the universe, common humanity, and collective joy through drama and music.
 This happened to us and people we know.
-It’s what the world needs more of right now.
-It’s what this story and, perhaps, all musical theatre is about.
+It’s what the world needs more of right now and maybe what all musical theatre is about?

 What was your writing process?

-The songs Midnight Lake and Come Back in Time emerged first.
-They seemed to be about the choice between death and life, for individuals, and humanity.
-Part of a musical which wanted to be written.
-This developed through interest in psychology and mythology, group mind and collective joy.
-The refrain of A New You Tomorrow came while walking down a lane in France to get a tire changed.
+The songs Midnight Lake and Come Back in Time came first.
+They seemed to be about the choice between death and life.
 Mystery Box and the first half of Wow! are interpolations of existing music by Julian Jahanpour.
-Blessed was inspired by an urge to write a non-religious Christmas song.
-Why Did You? is inspired by the musical moods of Sade, and Debussy’s Clair de Lune.
-Night Fall is inspired by Richard Strauss’s Also Sprach Zarathustra (best known from 2001 A Space Odyssey) which went out of copyright in 2020.
+Blessed is a non-denominational Christmas song.
+Why Did You? is inspired by Sade and Debussy.
 The creative team are experienced theatre, band, and cabaret performers so the whole project is grounded in live group performance with audiences.

 Did you get any dramaturg help?